It’s the perennial problem for bloggers: how to get traffic on your website.

 There’s no guessing or hoping for results with this method.

-It’s just about cranking out great content and connecting with other bloggers to share it.
+It’s just about cranking out great content and connecting with other bloggers to share it, and another great way to get traffic on your website.

 Whatever strategy you use, it’s important that you give it some time.
 Good things take time.